 Each Senior Care client is assigned a case manager.
 Case management can be provided by any of the participating agencies.
 Case management may be paid for with Senior Care funds, and/or provided in-kind by any of the three agencies.
 The case manager is responsible for implementing the care plan.
 This entails seeking out and ordering services, assisting the client or the client’s family to apply for other services, client advocacy, and overseeing services that are provided.

-For further information and to access to Senior Care Services, please contact your local MAP Information and Assistance Office.
+For further information and to access to Senior Care Services, please contact your local MAP Information and Assistance Office or call 1-844-MAP-LINK (1-844-627-5465).